RudjiGames/rapp/README.md

 X - Not yet implemented
 ? - Not supported

 Platforms with partial implementations or not tested: **iOS, OSX, UWP, FreeBSD**
+Input (KMG) stands for Keyboard, Mouse and Gamepad

 Source Code
 ======